uldahlalex/fs25_kahoot/README.md

 When the project is finished, we will have project showcases.
 - Each group will host a kahoot quiz live in the classroom - where everyone else will be playing along (yes this means deployment)
+- The date for the release party will be Wednesday 12th.
+Just after the presentations we will begin the next major topic in Fullstack 2025 (same day).